No-Knead Apple Pie Bread

 I discovered Mark Bittman’s no-knead bread recipe a few years ago, and I was amazed at how easy it was to make this artisan-quality bread.
 It’s one of my 9-year-old daughter’s favorite recipes to make all by herself.

 Not long after trying out Bittman’s recipe, I discovered Great Harvest Bread Company at a local farmers’ market.
-They were giving away samples of their apple pie bread, which is incredibly delicious.
+They were giving away samples of their apple bread, which is incredibly delicious.
 I love that it’s not a sweet, dessert-type bread, but plain whole-wheat bread with apple pie goodness in the middle.
 After figuring out how to re-create it at home, this bread has become a favorite in my house.

-I adapted Bittman’s recipe to make it whole grain, and I fill it with an easy apple pie filling.
-It’s a perfect addition to the Thanksgiving dinner spread, but it also makes a great healthy snack any day of the week.
+This is a perfect addition to the Thanksgiving dinner spread, but it also makes a great healthy snack any day of the week.

 No-Knead Apple Pie Bread